Two and a half years ago I was just about ready to quit blogging.

 Accidentally, I shared a couple of blogging tips with my readers.
-Until then, I had only ever wrote one article about blogging, way back in 2012, an while it was my most popular article ever, I had never thought of it as a topic worth writing about.
+Until then, I had only ever written one article about blogging, way back in 2012, and while it was my most popular article ever, I had never thought of it as a topic worth writing about.

 Talk about missed opportunities, right?

 When I realized that my blogging tips were quite popular with my audience, I decided to launch The Art of Blogging.

 It was supposed to be a side-hustle, nothing too wild, just so I could supplement my blogging income.

 And the more I researched the topic, the more I understood that, in fact, I knew nothing.

 When we learn a new skill, we embrace a beginner’s mindset.
 We’re willing to listen to those who know more than we do.
 We are curious.
 We seek to improve ourselves.

 As we become better at that skill, we kind of let go of this mindset.
 That is a mistake.